 Use Kitchen Tech to Your Advantage

-How do you decide how many crab cakes to portion for any given Tuesday afternoon?
+How do you decide how many risottos to portion for any given Tuesday afternoon?
 Do you roll the dice and hope you prep the right amount, or do you use historical purchase data to create a more accurate estimation?
 Using restaurant technology tools tied to your point of sale system can give you the historical data to accurately project needs and schedule purchases and prep accordingly.

 Kitchen technology can also help with menu engineering, decreasing ticket times, and inventory management, taking some weight off your back-of-house staff’s shoulders and alleviating some of the weight of kitchen prep, too.